gregsdennis/Manatee.Json/README.md

 ### Building

 During development, building within Visual Studio should be fine.
-There is a build script in the root directory, but I use that for CI and to generate Nuget packages.

 ### Code style and maintenance